 Ecobricking is a way to stay safe and help your community during the CoVid-19 period.
-Enhanced ecobricking can prevent plastic from being contagious and help relieve the burden on centralized waste management.
+Ecobricking can help relieve the burden on centralized waste management systems, prevent plastic surfaces from being contagious and secure plastic out of the biosphere.
 Then when its all over, we can use our ecobricks to build green community projects to make our communities even more resilient.

-The Global Ecobrick Alliance is advocating the ecobricking of single-use plastic during the CoVid-19 pandemic as a means for civic and government action to flatten the spread of SARS-CoV-2 virus.
-Recent scientific research into corona-virus surface transmission on, shows that of all materials tested, the virus lasts the longest on plastic.
-The GEA has issued an in depth white paper report (see the GEA Official Press Release) presenting the scientific backing for Enhanced Ecobricking Guidelines (below) that can help prevent the transmission of the virus on single-use-plastic.
+Ecobricking single-use plastic during the CoVid-19 pandemic is a means for civic and government action to flatten the spread of SARS-CoV-2 virus.
+The GEA has issued an in depth white paper report (see the GEA Official Press Release) that outlines the reasons for Covid-19 ecobricking.
+Ecobricking can help prevent the transmission of the virus on single-use-plastic.
 The GEA advocates ecobricking during the Covid-19 period as it can provide a three-fold service to our households, communities, planet and save lives.

 First, by immediately washing and drying plastics that we consume during this time (delivery packaging, food wrappers, masks etc.) we can prevent them from passing on the virus.
 Secondly, by packing clean and dried plastics into a bottle any potential viral contamination can be safely contained until the virus is neutralized by the passing of it’s period of vitality.
 Thirdly, ecobricking our used plastics will help reduce the stress on our cities crucial waste management systems during this challenging time.

 By ecobricking we can help keep our communities clean and healthy by preventing our plastic from pilling up, being burned or dumped.
 Then, once the pandemic comes to its end, ecobricks can be put to use by communities for gardens and green spaces to increase local regeneration and resilience.